How Many Days Do You Need in St Andrews ?

 The Travel Area

-It’s potentially a bit misleading to think in terms of how many days you need in St Andrews.
+It still might be a bit misleading to think in terms of how many days you need in St Andrews.
 It might be more accurate to ask the question of how many days do you need to be within a comfortable striking reach of St Andrews?
 If you’re prepared to accept something like a 90 minute commute at 48 hours notice for instance, than this brings Gleneagles or Edinburgh into range (Muirfield and North Berwick).
 If you push this to 2 hours then Aberdeen is within the travel to golf area, and 15-20 mins more would add Troon

 St Andrews certainly has an atmosphere and character about it.
 Visiting golfers will usually be missing out on something if they don’t spend some time here, but … St Andrews is also an expensive destination.